atshi/keybind.js/README.md

 Keybind.js
 ==============

-The goal of this project is to provide a library for creating keybindings with any webapp.
+A lightweight library for creating keybindings in webapps.

 ### Compile with: ###
     grunt build